-My paper also adds to knowledge on racial differences in demographic structure.
-Black communities miss a sizable number of men; hence, their sex ratios are lower.
-Incarceration and early mortality seem to drive a large part of this gap (Pouget [2017]).
-Hall [2000] decomposes temporal changes in the sex ratios among Black Americans, but he does not account for incarceration.
-Differences in the sex ratios across all races are still poorly understood, and a more systematic decomposition is missing.
+My paper also adds to knowledge around racial differences in demographic structure.
+Missing a sizable number of men, Black communities' sex ratios are lower.
+Incarceration and early mortality seem to drive a large part of this gap (Pouget (2017)).
+Hall (2000) decomposes temporal changes in the sex ratios among Black Americans, but does not account for incarceration.
+Differences in sex ratios across all races are still poorly understood, and a more systematic decomposition is missing.
 My paper fills this lacuna by quantifying the primary factors driving the differences in the sex ratio between White people and other races in the US.
-I show that the essential driver of the gap in the sex ratio between White and Black people is racial disparity in incarceration.
+In doing so, my paper reveals that the essential driver of the gap in the sex ratio between White and Black people is racial disparity in incarceration.
 This differential stems partly from the bias in the criminal justice system.
-Hence, policies mitigating such bias could modify the sex composition.
+Policies mitigating such bias could thus ameliorate the sex imbalance.

 Lastly, an important contribution of this paper is to provide evidence that the dating market is a source of racial health disparities.
-Removing Black women's disadvantage in the dating market shrinks the gap in adverse pregnancy outcomes between Black and White mothers would shrink by 5-10%.
-My findings also point to mass incarceration as a policy that unexpectedly widened racial health disparity in maternal and neonatal outcomes by reducing supply of potential male partners.
+Removing Black women's disadvantage in the dating market shrinks the gap in adverse pregnancy outcomes between Black and White mothers by 5-10%.
+My findings also point to mass incarceration as a policy that has unexpectedly widened racial health disparities in maternal and neonatal outcomes by reducing supply of potential male partners.

-This project provides causal estimates for designing policies to improve maternal and neonatal health in the US.
-Maternal and infant mortality in the US is considerably higher than in other developed countries (Ventures [2021]).
-Five out of every 1000 live births in the US do not survive until their first birthday, a death rate 72% higher than in the European Union.
-Mothers and children belonging to racial minorities experience particularly elevated mortality rates (Petersen [2019]) and the disparities have been further amplified during the Covid-19 pandemic (Hoyert [2022]).
-Furthermore, any disadvantages in health experienced in early life persists into adulthood and harm future social, educational and economic attainments of the child (Almond and Mazumder [2011], Barreca [2010], Currie [2009], Hoynes et al. [2016]).
-East et al. [2017] and Giuntella et al. [2022] show that adverse health outcomes at birth can persist even into the next generation, which may lead to inter-generational transmission of inequalities.
-This literature highlights that the policies enhancing health during pregnancy can have high returns for mothers and children, and they may be an important tool in reducing racial health disparities.
-Studies set in developing countries provide evidence that increasing female bargaining power improves children's health (Duflo [2003]), and educational attainment (Rangel [2006], Deininger et al. [2010], Björkman Nyqvist and Jayachandran [2017]).
-My research tells policymakers that empowering women can improve maternal and neonatal health even in the developed countries.
-While empowerment can be achieved through various tools, the direct implication of my paper suggests focusing on eliminating racial disparities in the sex ratios, which are unintended consequences of policies like mass incarceration.
+My research informs policymakers that empowering women can improve maternal and neonatal health, even in developed countries.
+Such insight is particularly relevant in the context of the US, where maternal and infant mortality are considerably higher than in comparable countries (Ventures (2021)).
+Five out of every 1000 live births in the US do not survive until their first birthday, a death rate that is 72% higher than in the European Union.
+Mothers and children belonging to racial minorities experience particularly elevated mortality rates (Petersen (2019)) and the disparities have been further amplified during the Covid-19 pandemic (Hoyert (2022)).
+Furthermore, disadvantages in health experienced early in life can persist into adulthood, harming the future social, educational and economic attainments of the child (Almond and Mazumder (2011), Barreca (2010), Currie (2009), Black et al. (2019), Hovnes et al. (2016)).
+East et al. (2017) and Giuntella et al. (2022) show that adverse health outcomes at birth can persist even into the next generation, which may lead to the inter-generational transmission of inequalities.
+This literature thus highlights that policies enhancing health during pregnancy can have high returns for both mothers and children, and may be an important tool for reducing racial health disparities.
+Studies set in developing countries provide evidence that increasing female bargaining power improves children's health (Duflo (2003)), and educational attainment (Rangel (2006); Deininger et al. (2010); Björkman Nyqvist and Jayachandran (2017)).
+While empowerment can be achieved through various tools, the direct implication of my paper suggests focusing on eliminating racial disparities in the sex ratios, which are unintended consequences of such policies as mass incarceration.